QuickShop-Community/QuickShop-Hikari-Documents/docs/setup/permissions.md

 * quickshop.create.double
   Allows the player to create a double chest shop.
 * quickshop.create.cmd
-  Required to have access to the `/qs create` command.
+  Required to have access to the `/quickshop create` command.
   This command may bypass certain protections of not-supported protection plugins!
 * quickshop.transfer
   Required to transfer shops to another player.
 * quickshop.find
-  Required to use `/qs find <item>`
+  Required to use `/quickshop find <item>`
 * quickshop.fetchmessage
-  Required to use `/qs fetchmessage`
+  Required to use `/quickshop fetchmessage`
 * quickshop.staff
-  Required to use `/qs staff` and all its subcommands.
+  Required to use `/quickshop staff` and all its subcommands.
 * quickshop.preview
   Required to use the GUI Item Preview.
 * quickshop.currency
-  Required to use the `/qs currency <currency>`
+  Required to use the `/quickshop currency <currency>`
 * quickshop.shopnaming
-  Required to use the `/qs name <name>`
+  Required to use the `/quickshop name <name>`
 * quickshop.permission
-  Required to use the `/qs permission`
+  Required to use the `/quickshop permission`
 * quickshop.benefit
-  Required to use the `/qs benefit`
+  Required to use the `/quickshop benefit`
+* quickshop.sign
+  Required to use the `/quickshop sign`
+* quickshop.history
+  Required to use the `/quickshop history`
+* quickshop.suggestprice
+  Required to use the `/quickshop suggestprice`

 ### Admin Permissions

 * quickshop.unlimited
-  Required to use `/qs unlimited`
+  Required to use `/quickshop unlimited`
-* quickshop.alwayscounting
-  Required to use `/qs alwayscounting`
 * quickshop.setowner
-  Required to use /qs setowner
+  Required to use /quickshop setowner
 * quickshop.other.destroy
   Allows the player to remove/destroy the shops of others.
 * quickshop.other.open